SOCIAL STUDIES CORE

 IN-DEPTH SOCIAL STUDIES CORE

-Take three “Knowledge in depth courses” from the following list, for a total of 9 credits.
-One of these classes must be outside the United States.
+Take three “knowledge in depth courses” from the following list, for a total of at least 9 credits.
+One of these must be a non-United States history course.

 HS-104 Medieval Europe